guynadler-cmyk/know-what-you-own/replit.md

 ## Overview

-"Know What You Own" is a freemium web application designed to help investors understand public companies by providing AI-powered, plain-English summaries of SEC 10-K filings.
+"Know What You Own" is a free web application designed to help investors understand public companies by providing AI-powered, plain-English summaries of SEC 10-K filings.
 It aims to demystify financial reports, making investment research accessible beyond just ticker symbols.
-The application features a public landing page offering a limited demo, while authenticated users gain access to comprehensive analyses, including business overviews, performance metrics, market context, and resources.
+The application provides immediate access to comprehensive analyses, including business overviews, performance metrics, market context, and resources - no sign-up required.
 This project serves as a proof-of-concept for Restnvest, a platform dedicated to fostering sensible investing through deeper business understanding.

 ## User Preferences